 It is stated that indoor smoking scenes are currently being filmed in Bristol at a cost of between £4,000 and £25,000 per day.

 However, there is no reason for this to occur.
 Realistic props exist and computer generated smoke can be added to footage in post-production.
-Production companies are able to simulate a wide range of behaviours that would be harmful to health: drug taking, car crashes and shootings.
-Accordingly, it should be within their capabilities to simulate smoking.
+Production companies are able to simulate a wide range of behaviours that would be harmful to health: drug taking, major trauma from shootings etc. It should be feasible to simulate smoking.
 This would negate the risk of performances moving to Bristol or other locations outside Wales.